kevinlu1211/Kaggle-Iceberg-Classifier/README.md

 #### High Priority

-- [ ] Implement a framework for easier optimization of various neural networks architectures, random parameter search and easy ensembling
+- [ ] Implement a framework for easier optimization of various neural networks architectures, random parameter search through genetic algorithm search and easy ensembling

     - [X] Implement the part of the framework which has the core of the training process
     - [X] Implement the part of the framework which has hooks into the training process
     - [X] Implement the hooks for K-fold cross validation
     - [X] Do some research in regards to how best to store hyperparameter configs
+    - [ ] Update framework README
+    - [ ] Implement Breeder class
-    - [ ] Write a brief explanation of how it works
+    - [ ] Clean up the hooks in TrainerDelegate, as a lot of them aren't needed
-    - [X]

 #### Medium Priority